 Hydrographic Society of America

 Imahori, Gretchen; Pe'eri, Shachak; Parrish, Christopher; Wozumi, Toshi; White, Stephen A.; Jeong, Inseong; and Macon, Christopher L., "Developing an acceptance test for non-hydrographic airborne bathymetric lidar data application to NOAA charts in shallow waters" (2013).
-Center for Coastal and Ocean Mapping.
+US Hydrographic Conference.
 846.